 Speak to an Attorney From Our Firm

 One of our attorneys handling bicycle accidents could be a powerful ally during the claims process.
-An attorney with us could serve as your advocate, advise you on the reasonability of a settlement offer, and negotiate on your behalf.
+A Long Island city car accident lawyer from our firm could serve as your advocate, advise you on the reasonability of a settlement offer, and negotiate on your behalf.
+Moreover, they will explain you in detail what your insurance policies cover, what to expect from negotiations with insurance companies, what compensation to ask for, and what other types of economic and non-economic damages you could pursue via a claim or a lawsuit.

 Connect with Us About Your Bicycle Accident Case Today